tano-systems/meta-tanowrt/_sources/layers/meta-tanowrt-hsl-baikal/boards/mbm/index.rst.txt

 ================

 No special information about firmware upgrade.
+Use produced :file:`.swu` :ref:`artifact <table-mbm-artifacts>` for upgrading running system.

-See common instructions in :ref:`sec-firmware-upgrade` section.
+.. seealso:: See common instructions in :ref:`sec-firmware-upgrade` section.

 References